CliMA/Oceananigans.jl/docs/src/model_setup/clock.md

 # Clock

-The clock holds the current iteration number and time.
-By default the model starts at iteration number 0 and time 0
+The clock holds the current simulation time, iteration number, and time step stage.
+The time step stage is relevant only for the multi-stage time-stepper `RungeKutta3TimeStepper`.

+By default, `Clock`s are initialized at iteration 0, and stage 1,

 ```@meta
 DocTestSetup = quote